transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 Before resolving this problem, you can check the application load balancer (ALB) replica set by running `kubectl get replicasets -n kube-system` and look for result similar to `public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57    2         2         2       24h`.

-For clusters created after 01 December 2020 with version 1.18 or higher, you can check the ingress configuration as follow:
+For clusters created after 01 December 2020 with version 1.18 or higher, you can check that the ingress configuration as follows:

 1. Run `kubectl get ingress --all-namespaces` to find out which are the ingress matching nodes that are having issues.